 Hotels in Los Angeles

-If you’re looking for a hip and happening hotel just steps from the Hollywood Walk of Fame then we’d recommend the W Hollywood hotel or The Hollywood Roosevelt.
+If you’re looking for a hip and happening hotel just steps from the Hollywood Walk of Fame then why not compliment your business class flights to Los Angeles with a stay in the W Hollywood hotel or, The Hollywood Roosevelt.
 Both are just steps away from the star-lined pavements and have great pools where you can soak up the sun on a hot summer’s day.

 Alternatively if you’re planning a luxury getaway then West Hollywood has some upmarket boutique hotels, including Mondrian, Petit Ermitage and the famous Chateau Marmont, which is frequented by many celebrities.